Thi Phuong Hoa Bui

 Nationwide, Cambodia

-The Cambodian public holiday called “Visak Bochea Day” is held on the full moon of the sixth month of the Buddhist lunar calendar – normally some time in May in the Gregorian Calendar.
+The Cambodian public holiday called “Visak Bochea Day” is held on the full moon of the sixth month of the Buddhist lunar calendar – normally sometime in May in the Gregorian Calendar.
 Visak Bochea celebrates the birth, enlightenment, and death (nirvana) of Buddha.

 Other traditions for celebrating Visak Bochea Day include giving statues of Buddha “a bath,” cleaning up homes and city streets, decorating public and private places with flowers, along with “the Buddhist flag,” and circling Buddha statues at night while holding candles.